idrissmortadi/cs-multi-agents-systems-project/Brainstorming.md

     => call "move" ( args ? )
     => checking that you are in (color + 1) * (size/3) row the  "drop_waste"

+Idriss >  the drone will only reset can_pick when it successfully moves to a new position.
+When it encounters an incompatible waste, it will set can_pick to False, which will cause it to move in the next step (as per your deliberation logic).
+Then, after moving, can_pick will be reset to True, allowing the drone to try picking up waste at the new location.